Richard is a Partner in the Agriculture and Landed Estates teams.

 He likes to go and see his clients and the property with which he is instructed.
 Most of his transactional work involves the sale or purchase of farms, woodlands, country houses or development land but he also deals with tenancy agreements, grazing licenses, registration of boundaries, easements, rights of access and other third-party rights and health and safety regulations for public events and countryside sports.

-Recent examples of how Richard has helped include:
+Recent examples of how Richard has supported include:

 - expeditious purchase of a mixed farm in the Midlands and subsequent letting of it with contracting agreements to a farming company;